Wabinab/xenoblade-chronicles-2/src/12_to_mor_ardain.md

 Dromarch: "Well, this is **quite** the **unhelpful** obstruction."

-Nia was thinking for a while, recognized, "Hey, isn't this the same as the thing we saw in the blowhole?
+Nia thought she saw this phenomena before.
+After some thinking, she exclaimed, "Hey, isn't this the same as the thing we saw in the blowhole?
 With Vandham?"

 Gramps agreed, "**Indeed**, it seems to be the same phenomenon."